 \section{Discussion}

-We present here the first-release of our generalized package for simulating non-linear the spectral responses observed in modern ultrafast spectroscopy.
+We present here the first-release of our generalized package for simulating non-linear spectral responses observed in modern ultrafast spectroscopy.
 While our examples have focused upon optical signals, the approach we have adopted can be used to model a wide-range of physical problems with significant ease and control allowing the end-user to rapidly create model Hamiltonian systems and compute accurate responses.
 We have avoided a detailed analysis of the results to keep the discussion focused on introducing the package and its use.
-Future releases of this code will include the facility for more complex pulse-shapes and time-dependent system Hamiltonians and the means to connect the approach to {\em ab initio} and molecular dynamics treatments of molecular systems.
+Future releases of this code will include the facility for more complex pulse-shapes, time-dependent system Hamiltonians, electric field polarization, and the means to connect the approach to ab-initio and molecular dynamics treatments of molecular systems that can provide an explicit Hamiltonian with excitation manifolds and inter-band transition dipoles (as QuTip is capable of simulating the appropreate quantum dyanmics provided the explicit Hamiltonian).
 We believe that the code will have tremendous utility within the ultrafast spectroscopy user community as well as a useful pedagogic tool for courses on modern spectroscopic methods.